rangle/ngCourse2/handout/di/angular2/injection_beyond_classes.md

 Angular 2's longer format.

 This long format is really handy.
-If the programmer wanted to switch out `Hamburger` implementations, for example to allow for a `MockChatWidget`, they could do this easily:
+If the programmer wanted to switch out `ChatWidget` implementations, for example to allow for a `MockChatWidget`, they could do this easily:

 ```js